joshbduncan/PsCommandPalette/README.md

 Below are some of the things I hope to implement.
 A lot of these are features of the [Command Palette for Adobe Illustrator](<(https://github.com/joshbduncan/AiCommandPalette)>).

-- [ ] caching to speed up launch (right now all menu commands are reloaded every launch)
+- [ ] caching to speed up launch (right now all menu commands are reloaded every launch, requires undoing any query highlighting)
-- [ ] access other command types
+- [ ] add other command types
     - [x] tools
         - [ ] localize tool names
     - [x] actions